Skip To Main Content

 Beginnings in Georgetown

-The land on which it stands had been Maryland, but the school was founded in Washington, D.C., the federal district established in 1790.
-It would be a decade before President John Adams re-located the government from Philadelphia to the District in 1800.
-The Sisters settled one year before President Adams arrived.
-The school’s beginnings parallel the nation’s, in that its founders also moved from Philadelphia.
+The land on which Georgetown Visitation still stands had once been part of Maryland, but by the time the school was founded, it was part of Washington, DC, as the federal district was established in 1790.
+It would be a decade before President John Adams relocated the government from Philadelphia to the District in 1800.
+The founders opened the school one year before President Adams arrived.
+Enslaved people labored at Visitation from its founding until 1862.

-This circa 1799 map shows Visitation’s original campus at lower right and the Convent’s neighbors, the estate of Georgetown Mayor, John Threlkeld at upper left.
+This circa 1799 map shows Visitation’s original campus (lower right) and the estate of Georgetown Mayor John Threlkeld (upper left).
+The notations, added by Visitation, are interpretations of where structures would have stood and are drawn from publicly available records.
 Library of Congress Map Collection.

 This circa 1799 embroidered picture by one of the school’s first students, Catherine F. Queen, shows Georgetown Visitation’s early campus.
-Collection of Georgetown Visitation.
+Georgetown Visitation Monastery Archives.

-The school opened near Georgetown College (now University) because its fourth President, Father Leonard Neale, S.J., (later Bishop and Archbishop) co-founded the Academy and Convent.
-He invited Alice Lalor, whom he had known in Philadelphia, and soon after, Maria McDermott and Maria Sharpe followed.
+The school opened near Georgetown College (now University) because its fourth President, Father Leonard Neale, S.J. (later Bishop and Archbishop) co-founded the Academy and Convent.
+He invited Alice Lalor, whom he had known in Philadelphia, and soon after, Maria McDermott and Maria Sharpe, to run the school.
 These founders would come to be called “The Three Pious Ladies.”

 These painted copies from originals at the first Visitation house in Annecy, France portray St. Francis de Sales and St. Jane de Chantal.
 Father Michael Wheeler brought them back to Georgetown after a visit to Annecy in 1829.
 Collection of Georgetown Visitation.

-When Father Neale completed his tenure as President in 1806, he moved to a house on the Convent grounds.
-He and the "Three Pious Ladies” discerned that the Visitation Order fit their needs.
-Founded in 1610 in Annecy, France by St. Francis de Sales and St. Jane de Chantal, this cloistered order valued contemplative life, but required no severe asceticism.
+When Father Neale completed his tenure as President in 1806, he moved to a house on the Convent grounds and brought with him George, a man he held in slavery.
+While residing on the Convent grounds, Neale purchased more enslaved people, including Stace and another man named George, as discussed further below.
+As they determined the nature of the religious community they would found, Neale and the "Three Pious Ladies” discerned that the Order of the Visitation of Holy Mary fit their needs.
+Founded in 1610 in Annecy, France, by St. Francis de Sales and St. Jane de Chantal, this cloistered order valued contemplative life but required no severe asceticism.

-The founding Sisters were drawn to the work of these saints for its liberty of spirit, optimism, simplicity, and common-sense approach to life.
-Father Neale’s being raised to Archbishop of Baltimore in 1815 enabled communication directly with Rome.
+The founding Sisters were drawn to the work of these saints for their liberty of spirit, optimism, simplicity, and common-sense approach to life.
+When Father Neale’ became Archbishop of Baltimore in 1815, they were able to communicate directly with Rome.
 The following year the Pope granted permission to form the first Visitation house in the Americas.

-Although enrollment records are scant, there seems to have been sixteen paying students in 1820.
-In 1826, it had increased to 48, and by this time leadership had changed.
+Although enrollment records in the nascent Academy are scant, there seems to have been sixteen paying students by 1820.
+In 1826, enrollment had increased to forty-eight, and by this time leadership had changed.
 Father Joseph-Pierre Picot de Clorivière had become chaplain in 1819.
-A French royalist and nobleman, whose parents had been put to death during the French Revolution, he had volunteered to be the person to give the signal to detonate an explosive that fellow conspirators had attached to Napoleon’s carriage.
-This assassination plot failed, so he fled to the United States and was later ordained as a Jesuit.
-Upon arrival at Georgetown, he donated his family inheritance and built four buildings in eight years.
-His accomplishments from 1819 until his death in 1826 have earned him the unofficial title of being Georgetown Visitation’s second founder.
+A French royalist and nobleman whose parents had been put to death during the French Revolution, Clorivière had been part of a conspiracy to kill Napoleon.
+He volunteered in the year 1800 to give the signal to detonate an explosive his co-conspirators had placed near the path of Napoleon’s carriage.
+When this assassination plot failed, Clorivière fled to the southern United States, and in 1812, he was ordained as a Jesuit priest.
+Upon arrival at Georgetown in 1819, he donated his family inheritance to the Visitation Convent and Academy.
+Using these funds and his considerable architectural expertise, he oversaw the design and construction of four buildings in eight years.
+His accomplishments from 1819 until his death in 1826 have earned him the unofficial title of Georgetown Visitation’s “second founder.”

 The Early 19th Century to the Civil War

-The first published prospectus of 1822 shows a modest school struggling to define women’s education in a largely undefined field in this country.
-With Jerusha Barber’s arrival, the academic program and teaching standards improved because she had run her own school in New England before she converted to Catholicism and professed as Sister Mary Austin.
+The Academy’s first published prospectus in 1822 shows a modest school struggling to define women’s education in this country.
+With the arrival in 1818 of Sister Mary Austin Barber – who had run her own school in New England before converting to Catholicism and entering religious life – Visitation’s academic program and teaching standards began to improve.

-In 1826, Father Clorivière designed and initiated construction of the Odeon, an elegant Neoclassical assembly hall for hosting the annual public examinations, which drew spectators from around the region.
+In 1826, shortly before his death, Father Clorivière designed and initiated construction of the Odeon, an elegant Neoclassical assembly hall for hosting the annual public examinations, which drew spectators from around the region.
 This building also had spaces for bathing, dressmaking, and scientific laboratories.

-In 1828, the Sisters and Father Michael Wheeler, Father Clorivère’s replacement as chaplain, ordered from abroad scientific instruments costing $2,447, a sizable expense indicating an academically rigorous curriculum.
+In 1828, the Sisters and Father Michael Wheeler, Father Clorivière’s replacement as chaplain, ordered from abroad scientific instruments costing $2,447, a sizable expense indicating commitment to an academically rigorous curriculum.

-This circa 1899 photograph taken by Francis Benjamin Johnston shows the science laboratory with apparatus, some of which was purchased in 1828.
-Still surviving in the school archives are the air pump (at far left) and the electrostatic generator (with wide brass frame, in the right-hand background, near the cabinet).
+This circa 1899 photograph taken by Francis Benjamin Johnston shows the science laboratory with some of the scientific instruments purchased in 1828.
+Still surviving in the school archives are the air pump (at far left) and the electrostatic generator (with wide brass frame, in the back right near the cabinet).
+Georgetown Visitation School Archives.

-The 1827 prospectus signed by Father Wheeler confirms that students were examined in geography, history, mythology, astronomy, chemistry, French, Spanish, and vocal & instrumental music.
+The 1827 Academy prospectus signed by Father Wheeler confirms that students were examined in geography, history, mythology, astronomy, chemistry, French, Spanish, and vocal and instrumental music.
 This prospectus must have been co-written with the young and ambitious new directress of the academy appointed the previous year, Sister Ann Gertrude Wightt.
-It was she who established the annual public examinations in the Odeon, at which numerous U.S. presidents gave out the awards during the first half of the nineteenth century.
-In 1829, Sister Gertrude oversaw the new dormitory’s construction to accommodate increasing enrollment and expanded campus beyond the one-block radius with the acquisition of more lots along P Street.
+It was she who established the annual public examinations in the Odeon, at which several U.S. presidents distributed student awards during the first half of the nineteenth century.
+In 1829, Sister Gertrude oversaw the construction of a new dormitory to accommodate increasing enrollment.
+This required the acquisition of additional lots of land along what is now P Street, and expanding campus beyond a one-block radius.

-Prominent people began sending their daughters to the school.
+Around this time, prominent families began sending their daughters to the school.
 In 1830, the great granddaughter of Martha Washington, Britannia Wellington Peter (later Kennon), graduated.
-The niece and ward of James Buchanan, Harriet Lane (later Johnston), graduated in 1848.
-She became First Lady when her bachelor uncle became U.S. President in 1857.
+The niece and ward of James Buchanan, Harriet Lane (later Johnston), graduated in 1848; she would go on to become First Lady when her bachelor uncle became U.S. President James Buchanan in 1857.

 Georgetown Visitation and Slavery

-The school and Monastery have operated continuously on their original grounds since 1799.
+Georgetown Visitation has operated continuously on its original grounds since 1799.
 From its founding until the April 1862 emancipation of all people enslaved in Washington, DC, Georgetown Visitation participated in—and benefitted from—the institution of slavery.
-Visitation subsidized its mission by the forced labor and sale of enslaved people, more than 120 of whom have now been identified by name or brief description.
+Visitation subsidized its mission by the forced labor and sale of enslaved people.

-List documenting the sale of 21 enslaved people between the years of 1819 and 1822, an account reconciled between the Convent and George W. Neale, the Convent’s slave dealer in Southern Maryland, March 25, 1824.
-Georgetown Visitation Monastery Archives [RGII, s10, Box 1, f3, Id935#1].
+List documenting the sale of 21 enslaved people between the years of 1819 and 1822, an account reconciled between the Convent and George W. Neale, the Convent’s dealer of enslaved people in Southern Maryland, March 25, 1824.
+Georgetown Visitation Monastery Archives.

-This late eighteenth-century brick outbuilding (with twentieth century modifications) was built as a dairy by the Convent’s neighbors, the Threlkeld family.
+This late eighteenth-century brick outbuilding (with twentieth century modifications) was on land owned by the Convent’s neighbors, the Threlkeld family, and may originally have been built as a dairy or “milk house.”
+For many years, it was referred to by many in the Visitation community as the “slave cabin.”
 It still stands on campus today, north of Visitation’s tennis courts.

-The law provided for compensation to enslavers for the people whom they had enslaved.
-The Sisters of the Visitation filed a petition seeking compensation for twelve individuals.
-Government records show that Ignatius Tilghman, a man the Convent had enslaved, filed a counter petition, citing an 1856 agreement to buy his and his family’s freedom for $500.
-He argued that the Sisters should not be compensated for the amount he had paid toward his family’s freedom.
+The law provided for financial compensation to enslavers for the people whom they had enslaved.
+The Sisters of the Visitation filed a petition seeking compensation for twelve people whom they had claimed as their property before Emancipation—nine members of the Tilghman family and three men: Thomas Weldon, Joseph Dixon, and Benjamin Mahoney.
+Government records show that Ignatius Tilghman responded by filing a counter-petition, citing his 1856 agreement with the Visitation Sisters, in which he was to buy his and his family’s freedom for $500.
+He argued that the Sisters should not be compensated for the amount that he had already paid toward his family’s freedom.
 The Sisters vigorously contested his counterclaim.
-It is unclear whether Ignatius Tilghman ever recouped any of his money, but the Convent was not allotted the exact amount that he had paid when the government eventually compensated them in 1864.
+While the Convent was not allotted the exact amount that Ignatius Tilghman had paid them when the government eventually compensated the Sisters in 1864, no records suggest that Ignatius Tilghman was compensated instead for any of the money that he had paid toward his and his family’s freedom.

-Following emancipation, Ignatius and his wife Susan Tilghman and their seven children lived in the District of Columbia for about 20 years until some of them moved to Philadelphia around 1900.
+Following emancipation, Ignatius and his wife, Susan Tilghman, and their seven living children lived in the District of Columbia for about 20 years until some of them moved to Philadelphia around 1900.
 Others formerly enslaved by the Convent took different paths.
 Benjamin Mahoney served in the Navy during the Civil War, eventually becoming ill, after which he was discharged, possibly dying shortly thereafter.
 Thomas Weldon and Joseph Dixon both married and raised their families in Southern Maryland.

-Contrary to oral tradition, there are no written records that the Sisters taught enslaved children.
+Despite oral tradition at Georgetown Visitation that the Sisters taught enslaved children to read, no written records have been found to substantiate this.
 In fact, federal census records indicate that many people formerly enslaved by Visitation were illiterate.
-Of the fourteen people freed between 1853 and 1862: data cannot be found for two; another two were too young to be taught; six were illiterate; and documentary evidence for the other four is inconclusive.
+Of the fourteen people freed between 1853 and 1862, data cannot be found for two; another two were too young to be taught; six were recorded as illiterate; and documentary evidence for the other four is inconclusive.
 These records suggest that people enslaved at Visitation at that time had not been taught to read or write.

 Another oral tradition referred to a “slave cabin” behind today’s tennis courts.
-This name, which was given in the late 1930s when segregation was still legal, was used in Visitation’s 1969 filing with the Historic American Buildings Registry.
-The moniker misleadingly suggested that enslaved people lived in the cabin; in fact, it was built in the late eighteenth century by the Threlkeld family as a dairy for processing milk.
-In the late 1940s, it was refurbished into a recreational field house, and became the site for Marshmallow Roast.
-For decades, this misnomer caused many students great discomfort and it was particularly harmful to Visitation’s Black students.
+This name, which can be traced to the late 1930s when segregation was still legal, was used in Visitation’s 1969 filing with the Historic American Buildings Registry.
+The moniker suggested that enslaved people lived in the cabin.
+No records that tell how the structure was used on Visitation’s campus have been found.
+It was built in the late eighteenth century by the Threlkeld family, potentially as a dairy for processing milk.
+In the late 1940s, it was refurbished into a recreational field house and became the site for the annual student Marshmallow Roast during Founders Day celebrations.
+For decades, the casual use of this misnomer caused many students and others in the Visitation community great discomfort.
+It was particularly harmful to Visitation’s Black students.

 The Late 19th Century